Striped Bass Fishing Flies

 The pattern on the bottom ia a Bay Anchovy.

-Link to more about Capt.
-Ray's Flies.
+Link to see more about: Captain Ray's Flies.

 These Mushmoth Flies designed by Dave Skok are non-fouling,